Frequently Asked Questions

 In the event you have forgotten or lost your password to access our online material, please follow the prompts to change your password or contact our support team at: email@example.com

 - How will you use my data?
 Will you sell it or use it for marketing purposes?

 We never sell your data.
 We may use your data to send you communications, and it may be sent to a third party provider in order to fulfil any transactions such as payment for our services.
 We always respect your privacy and adhere to relevant Privacy legislation.

-- Can I purchase or enquire about insurance through informed?
+- Can I purchase or enquire about insurance through informed by Planned Cover?

-informed does not offer insurance however we have great confidence in Planned Cover insurance brokers, another part of our parent company IBL Limited.
+informed by Planned Cover does not offer insurance however we have great confidence in Planned Cover insurance brokers, another part of our parent company IBL Limited, to be able to assist you with your insurance queries.
 Planned Cover has been committed to assisting professionals with their insurance needs for almost 40 years.
 They offer professional indemnity, directors and officers, employment practices, statutory liability and general insurance & personal insurance products.
-For more information about your insurance needs, please contact Planned Cover at http://www.plannedcover.com.au/contact/
+For more information about your insurance needs, please contact Planned Cover at https://www.plannedcover.com.au/contact/

 - Can you provide legal advice?